eollins/SmartSlateCompanion/README.md

 ![SmartSlate](https://github.com/eollins/SmartSlateCompanion/assets/91165948/a9c38e4f-9ac8-4668-8196-3a34d50bfc50)

+The ULCD's display the Roll, Scene, and Take number.
+The 7 segment displays displays the time and when the magnet sensor is opened and closed the time is stopped and recorded in the companion software.

 Print out the two .stl files in the repository and fit components as shown.
 Secure parts with tape as neccessary.

 [SmartSlateBody](smartslatebody.stl)